Click here to search our online archive for documents and images associated with this building.

 The Hottenstein family is descended from German nobility.
 The family traces its origins to Riebold von Hottenstein near Asschaffenburg, Germany in 380 A.D.
 Jacob Hottenstein was born on February 18, 1697 in Esslingen, Germany.
 Jacob Hottenstein was the original owner of the property and was a German immigrant who settled in Oley Township in 1727.
 Later, he would move into Maxatawny Township.
 He was married to a Maria Dorothea Reber and was buried in the family cemetery on the property when he died in 1753.
 They were members of the local Reformed congregation.
 The children of Jacob and Maria were Jacob, Dorothea, Maria Catherine, William, David, and Henry.

 Henry Hottenstein was working as a physician in Lancaster County at the time of his father’s death.
 David Hottenstein was born in 1734 and lived until 1802.
 David married a Sarah Herbein and their children were Jacob, David, Daniel, Catherine, and Dorothea.
-I believe this David Hottenstein is the one that served as a lieutenant in Captain Henry Haller’s Regiment during the battles for Long Island in the American Revolution.
 David and Sarah’s son David is the one that built the house.

 David Hottenstein (the second) and his wife, Catherine, had six children.
 David and Catherine’s son David was the first in a long line of doctors in the family.
 Dr. David Hottenstein attended the Medical Institute in Philadelphia, practiced medicine in Berks County, was married to an Elizabeth Kline, and died at age 82 in 1848.
 David and Elizabeth’s children were David, Jacob, Daniel, William, Isaac, Henry, Catherine, and Sarah.
 This David was a brigadier general during the War of 1812.